Mallet Toe

 • Peripheral Neuropathy: Damage to the nerves in the foot e.g. from Diabetes can shift the toe joints out of place

-• Genetics: there is a strong genetic link here and hammer toe, claw toe and mallet toe are often hereditary
+• Genetics: there is a strong genetic link here and mallet toe is often hereditary

-• Abnormal Toe Position: The most obvious symptom of hammer, claw or mallet toe is the abnormal toe positions as described above
+• Abnormal Toe Position: The most obvious symptom of mallet toe is the abnormal toe positions where the tip of the toe bends downwards while the rest of the toe is straight

 • Toe Pain: the abnormal foot position leads to excessive friction on the toe as it rubs against any footwear which can be extremely painful